Paratroopers Brigade "Folgore": Organization

 The composition of the brigade is identical to the composition of the Alpine Brigade "Julia" and Alpine Brigade "Taurinense", the other light brigades of the Italian Army.

 Equipment

 The paratrooper regiments are equipped with Lince light multirole vehicles.
-The maneuver support companies of the paratrooper regiments are equipped with 120mm mortars and Spike anti-tank guided missile systems.
+The maneuver support companies of the paratrooper regiments are equipped with 120 mm mortars and Spike anti-tank guided missile systems.
 The cavalry regiment is equipped with Centauro tank destroyers and VTLM Lince vehicles.
-The brigade's artillery regiment is equipped with 18x 120mm mortars.
+The brigade's artillery regiment is equipped with 18x 120 mm mortars.

 Gorget patches

 The personnel of the brigade's units wears the following gorget patches: